 Our team of specialised lawyers, some of whom were closely involved in preparing the new code, will keep you informed of everything you need to know about the upcoming reform through presentations, articles and biweekly newsletters.
 As the idea is to create an interactive community, the portal is also a place where users can share their comments and ask questions.

-A draft bill for a new Company Code was approved by the Belgian government on 20 July 2017.
-The draft bill is currently being examined by the Council of State.
 Although many rules will remain unchanged, the new code will introduce major changes intended to make Belgian corporate law more flexible and inviting to foreign investors and align it to today's digitalised world.

 A number of NautaDutilh lawyers have been involved in preparing the new Company Code.
 In the coming months we will closely follow the legislative process and keep you informed of important developments so that you will be fully knowledgeable of the new Company Code when it enters into effect.
 NautaDutilh Brussels has set up a dedicated team to ensure that any questions you might have about the new code are answered as soon as possible.